The best hotels in Palma de Mallorca

 Palacio Ca Sa Galesa on Carrer de Miramar (12 rooms, 15th-century palace, rooftop hot tub overlooking the Cathedral) is the most intimate option.
 It books out fast in May, June, and September.
 Reserve 2 to 3 months ahead for peak dates.
 Nakar Hotel on Avinguda Jaume III is the best mid-luxury option with one of the strongest rooftop views in the city.

-Palma de Mallorca's best neighborhoods
+Palma de Mallorca's best hotel regions

 Palma concentrates its character into a compact historic center.
 The Casc Antic (Old Town) holds the Cathedral, Arab Baths, and the best boutique hotels.
 La Llotja is the design-forward waterfront district just west.
 Pere Garau is the affordable residential neighborhood 15 minutes walk from the center.
 Son Vida is a hilltop enclave for high-end resort stays.